dart-lang/sdk/pkg/analyzer/tool/diagnostics/diagnostics.md

 ### invalid_type_argument_in_const_literal

-_Constant list literals can't include a type parameter as a type argument, such as '{0}'._
+_Constant list literals can't use a type parameter in a type argument, such as '{0}'._

-_Constant map literals can't include a type parameter as a type argument, such as '{0}'._
+_Constant map literals can't use a type parameter in a type argument, such as '{0}'._

-_Constant set literals can't include a type parameter as a type argument, such as '{0}'._
+_Constant set literals can't use a type parameter in a type argument, such as '{0}'._

 #### Description

-The analyzer produces this diagnostic when a type parameter is used as a type argument in a list, map, or set literal that is prefixed by `const`.
+The analyzer produces this diagnostic when a type parameter is used in a type argument in a list, map, or set literal that is prefixed by `const`.
 This isn't allowed because the value of the type parameter (the actual type that will be used at runtime) can't be known at compile time.